 - Upon completion, she will transition into her first job and we will see how she is going 12 months later.

 “My name is Jayang, I am 26 years old and from Qinghai Province.
 I have lived with my grandmother ever since I could remember.
 She is the only person who cares about me in my life.
 She has many children and she used to ask money from her children to send me school until I got to grade two at middle school (grade 8 equivalent).”

 I know I am a girl with poor destiny and I understand my grandmother struggled to send me to school.
 Many times in the past I decided to drop school and stay with my grandmother so I could take care of her, but every time I mentioned this to her she would get very angry and impatient.

 My performance at school was good and every semester I would get a prize to make my dearest grandmother happy.
 My grandmother was very proud of me and she always kept saying that I am the best gift in her life, ever.
 I was about to do finals at school last year in November 2015, when my dear grandmother left me.
 She passed away before I could finish the finals and I went home without taking finals for the second semester of grade two at middle school.

 Not long after grandmother passed away, I got very sick and my uncles had to take me to a hospital that is near to a monastery.
 I saw many young boys learning medicine at the monastery and they are so happy with friends and teachers.
 I hoped I could have a chance to learn medicine and could help those who need help like my grandmother and myself.
 Now I am recovering well and I really want to start my school, but I am very sure that my uncles would not help me with this.
 If there is a possibility to give me support to learn medicine at a vocational school, I would try my best and I would help others to pass the passion and motivation to others like myself.”

-- Support a girl through vocational school – US$40 per month (half sponsorship), OR US$80 per month (full sponsorship);
+- Support a girl through vocational school – US$40 / A$55 per month (for a 12 month or more period)

 - Contact us for more details – firstname.lastname@example.org